 March 21, 2017 - Kate

 When we travel, one of the biggest things we take into consideration is weather.
 While that usually just means whether or not it will rain, or how hot it will be, sometimes it’s a little more extreme.
-For example, during certain times of the year in coastal regions, you need to be aware of the potential for hurricanes.
+For example, during certain times of the year in coastal regions, you need to be aware of the potential for hurricanes and tropical storms.

 If you’re planning to travel to the coast during hurricane season–May 15th through November 30th, depending on the region–don’t worry.
 You are unlikely to be caught in a hurricane without notice, as the technology that tracks major storms is so advanced, hurricanes are almost always predicted in advance of their arrival.

 As long as you take the necessary precautions, it can actually be a good thing to travel during hurricane season, as you may be able to get cheaper flights to and accommodations in many destinations.
-Plus, it’ll likely be less busy when you get there, which is always a bonus.
-Before we share our travel tips, here’s some key information about what they are and when they happen:
+Plus, it’ll likely be less busy when you get to your destination, which is always a bonus.
+Before we share our travel tips, here’s some key information about what hurricanes are and when they happen:

 Hurricanes are simply storms with violent winds caused by a rotating low-pressure weather system.
 They can cause flooding and other types of damage, and their intensity varies greatly from storm to storm.
 And if you’re wondering what the difference is between hurricanes, typhoons, and cyclones, there isn’t one—they are all different names for the same weather phenomenon, just in different regions.
 Hurricanes occur in the North Atlantic and Northeast Pacific, typhoons are in the Northwest Pacific, and cyclones are in the South Pacific and Indian Ocean.